Alison Hamilton, Ph. D., M.P.H.,

 3. Develop feasible project ideas related to increasing uptake of HIV prevention practices.

 Cicatelli Associates Inc., the Centers for Disease Control and Prevention (CDC, Grant No. 1U65PS004408-1), and Clinical Directors Network, Inc. (CDN)

 Friday, March 16, 2018 from 1:00 PM to 2:30 PM EDT

 Fostering Organizational Change to Promote Uptake of Evidence-Based HIV Prevention Practices: Lessons and Tools from Quality Improvement Approaches (PDF)

-This webcast is approved for up to 1.5 Prescribed CME credits by the American Academy of Family Physicians (AAFP) Please Click Here! to complete the evaluations for enduring CME Credits.
+This webcast is approved for up to 1.5 Prescribed CME credits by the American Academy of Family Physicians (AAFP).
 Credits valid until March 16, 2019.